AMSC22-23/PSO-marzo-santarsiero-guerrini/README.md

 - Python3

 ## How to compile and run
-1. Create the needed folders
+1. Create the folders needed for building the project and saving the output `.csv` and `.png`
    ```
    mkdir build
    mkdir output
    ```
-3. Move into the build folder
+2. Move into the build folder
    ```
    cd ./build
    ```